-Join former MEDA staff member Marlin Hershey and his wife Barb for a child and youth-friendly tour to Tanzania.
-Introduce your children or grandchildren to some of the peoples, landscapes, and wildlife of Tanzania.
+Join former MEDA staff member Marlin Hershey and his wife Barb for an introduction to some of the peoples, landscapes, and wildlife of Tanzania.
 Interact with Tanzanians at a local church and during visits to some NGOs.
 See elephants, wildebeest, zebras, giraffes, lions, cheetahs and other incredible African animals on game drives in three of the country’s best game parks.

 Saturday, June 29 Kilimanjaro